github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 Class environments
 ~~~~~~~~~~~~~~~~~~

-For each of modules, types, predicates, and fields a class *inherits*, *declares*, and *exports* an environment.
+For each of member predicates and fields a class *inherits* and *declares*, and *exports* an environment.
 These are defined as follows (with X denoting the type of entity we are currently considering):

--  The *inherited X environment* of a class is the union of the exported X environments of its base types.
+-  The *inherited X environment* of a class is the union of the exported X environments of types it inherits from, excluding any elements that are ``overridden`` by another element.

 -  The *declared X environment* of a class is the multimap of X declarations in the class itself.

 -  The *exported X environment* of a class is the overriding union of its declared X environment (excluding ``private`` declaration entries) with its inherited X environment.

--  The *external X environment* of a class is the visible X environment of the enclosing module.

--  The *visible X environment* is the overriding union of the declared X environment and the inherited X environment; overriding unioned with the external X environment.
+-  The *visible X environment* is the overriding union of the declared X environment and the inherited X environment.

 The program is invalid if any of these environments is not definite.

+For each of member predicates and fields a domain type *exports* an environment.
+This is the union of the exported ``X`` environments of types the class inherits from, excluding any elements that are ``overridden`` by another element.

 Members
 ~~~~~~~